STealthy-and-haSTy/SublimePiano/README.md

 Currently, this plugin requires Sublime Text build 4050 or later, because it was easier to get/build the dependencies for Python 3.8 than for 3.3.

+`sudo apt-get install libjack-jackd2-dev libasound2-dev`

 `python38 -m pip install -r requirements.txt --user`

-Then copy the following from your `python3.8/site-packages/` folder into `~/.config/sublime-text/Lib/python38` (or equivalent if on another OS):
+Then copy the following from your (`python3 -m site --user-site`) folder into `~/.config/sublime-text/Lib/python38` (or equivalent if on another OS):
 - `rtmidi/`
 - `mido/`
 - `pynput/` (currently not used)